OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 # Contract Wizard Deployer

-This Hardhat script enables developers to take Solidity files that are downloaded from Open Zepplin's Contract Wizard and deploy using a Defender Relay and then upload them to Defender Admin
+This Hardhat script enables developers to take Solidity files that are downloaded from Open Zeppelin's [Contract Wizard](https://wizard.openzeppelin.com/) and deploy using a [Defender Relay](https://defender.openzeppelin.com/#/relay) and then upload them to [Defender Admin](https://defender.openzeppelin.com/#/admin).

 ## Setup

-### Accounts

-TODO

-- Config file
-  - Defender API
+### Defender API Keys

+- In your [Defender account](https://defender.openzeppelin.com/), select the Hamburger icon in the upper right corner and click on **Team API Keys**
+- In the Team API Keys screen, click **Create API Key**
+- Make sure that the options for **Manage Proposals and Contracts** is selected (we do not make use of the **Manage Relayers**, **Manage Autotasks**, and **Manage Sentinels** options with this template)
+- Click **Save**
+- Copy your API key and Secret key to a local file (you will **NOT** be able to view your API secret again after this message box goes away)
+- Make sure that you really did copy your API key and Secret key to a local file
+- Check the box for **I’ve written down the secret key** and select **Close**

-  - Relay API
+### Relay API Keys

+(Currently, only Ethereum Mainnet and Goerli networks are supported by this script)

+- In your [Defender account](https://defender.openzeppelin.com/), select the **◎ Relay** link on the upper left side to get to the Relay Dashboard
+- If you do not have a Relay on the network that you want to deploy to, create one:
+  - In the Relay Dashboard screen, click **Create Relayer** in the upper right corner
+  - Pick a meaningful name, choose the network that you want to deploy to, and click **Create**
+- Click on the the existing Relay that you would like to use for deployments
+- Click on the gear/cog **⚙** at the top middle and choose **+ Create new API key**
+- Copy your Ethereum Address, API key, and Secret key to a local file (you will **NOT** be able to view your API secret again after this message box goes away)
+- Make sure that you really did copy your API key and Secret key to a local file
+- Check the box for **I’ve written down the secret key** and select **Close**

+### Local Code Setup

+In the `defender/contract-wizard-deployer` directory, perform the following steps:

+- A secrets file can be created for each stage of production.
+We will create one for development
+  - Copy and rename the `sample.secrets.yml` to `.secrets/dev.yml`
+  - Modify the two lines in the `.secrets/dev.yml` file, replacing the portion in the angle brackets `<>` with your Defender API key and secret key, as indicated:
+  - `defender-api-key: <API Key goes here>`
+  - `defender-api-secret: <API Secret goes here>`
+  - `relay-api-key: <API Key goes here>`
+  - `relay-api-secret: <API Secret goes here>`
+- Change directories to the Contract Wizard Deployer
-  - Etherscan API
+  - `cd contract-wizard-deployer`
-  - JSON RPC Server
+- Run `yarn install` to install the necessary Node packages

 ### Solidity files

-TODO
+Contracts can be created, modified and downloaded from OpenZeppelin's [Contracts Wizard](https://wizard.openzeppelin.com/)

 - Naming consistency
 - Folder Structure

 ## General usage

 These scripts utilizes Hardhat tasks.
-The custom `yarn run deploy --` is an alias for `yarn hardhat --config defender.hh.config.js`, either one can be used but this guide will use `yarn run deploy --` from this point on.
+The custom `yarn run deploy --` is an alias for `yarn hardhat --config defender.hh.config.js`, either one can be used, but this guide will use `yarn run deploy --` from this point on.

 - `yarn run deploy -- <task> <arguments>`